Bob Hoskins (missionary)

 Bob Hoskins (born April 15, 1936) is an American Christian missionary, author, and the founder of OneHope (formerly known as 'Book of Hope International') in 1987.
-He has spent the majority of his life serving as a missionary in the Middle East, Africa, South America, Asia and Europe.

 Early life

 At 19, Hoskins met Hazel Crabtree at a church event where he was preaching in Little Rock, Arkansas.
 Four years later, on September 5, 1959, they were married in a ceremony in Sacramento, California, before leaving for the mission field abroad.

 Career

 Early ministry

 In 1964, the Hoskins planted churches in the Middle East and North Africa.
 The ministries they established under the name Middle East Outreach included correspondence courses, radio ministry, a seminary, and the organizing of missionary outreach to that area of the world.

 In 1965, the Hoskins moved to Beirut, Lebanon, where they lived and raised their three children.
 In that country, Bob launched The Way of Life Literature Ministry.

 Life Publishers International

 After 15 years abroad, Hoskins returned to the United States with his family in 1980.
 They relocated to Miami, Florida, where Bob assumed the presidency of the newly formed Life Publishers International; a literature ministry.
 He continued leading Life Publishers until 1996, when the denomination he was affiliated with sold the publishing entity to Zondervan Publishers.